 Switching focus to customer experience offers an outstanding opportunity for businesses.
 Improving their end-to-end CX helps generate more customer loyalty and advocacy.
 That has a profound effect on a firm’s bottom line.
 That effect, in turn, explains the importance of customer experience.

 To improve customer experience, you need to get all your team members on the same page.
 That requires a clear and concise customer experience vision.
-By setting out such a vision, you build an emotional connection with your customers.
+By setting out such a vision, you not only emphasise the importance of customer service, you build an emotional connection with your customers.
 That way, all your team members will buy into your CX strategy.

 There’s no one-size-fits-all customer experience strategy template.
 It’s crucial to understand what CX is, why it’s important, and the key elements to improving it.
 That’s how you can get on the road to delivering a customer experience that sets your business apart.